What is the Pro-Bono Fund?

 - Charity & Trust Law including CASC registration

-- Child Protection/Vulnerable Groups (CRB, Protection of Freedoms Act)
+- Child Protection/Vulnerable Groups (DBS, Protection of Freedoms Act)

 - Simple Contracts/Grant Agreements